giongto35/cloud-morph/README.md

 - Plugable Cloud gaming module: The cloud gaming core is packaged and virtualized to be extendable to different tech stacks.
 E.g Python, Java ...

 ## Getting Started
-- Run `setup_remote.sh 111.111.111.111` with ``111.111.111.111`` is your host.
+- Run `setup_remote.sh 111.111.111.111` inside `./script`, ``111.111.111.111`` is the address of your host.
 What you will get is a Notepad hosted on your remote machine.
-More details about deployment are below.
+More details are in Deployment section below.

 ## Design